PerMalmberg/libcron/README.md

 # libcron
 A C++ scheduling library using cron formatting.

+# Time zones

+This library uses `std::chrono::system_clock::timepoint` as its time unit, thus all calculations are in UTC.

 # Supported formatting

 This implementation supports cron format, as specified below.